kondasoft/ks-bootshop/README.md

 `npm install`

-Now, you can compile Bootstrap styles that you have just modified using with the following command `npm run bs-css` or `npm run watch` to continuesly watch for changes
+Now, you can compile Bootstrap styles that you have just modified using with the following command `npm run bs-css` or `npm run watch` to continuously watch for changes

 To deploy your changes on your Shopify store run the following Theme Kit command:
 `theme deploy` or: `theme watch`